Awards, grants and fellowships

 Ruth Kirschstein Diversity in Science Award

-Honors an outstanding scientist who has shown a strong commitment to the encouragement of underrepresented minorities in the scientific enterprise.
+Honors an outstanding scientist who has shown a strong commitment to the encouragement of scientists from historically marginalized groups.

 The Alice and C. C. Wang Award in Molecular Parasitology